MIDA offers the following assistance to investors:

 - Registration certificate or the letter of acknowledgement if the application for the registration certificate is pending for approval from the Department of Occupational Safety and Health (DOSH)

-- Latest printout of Companies Commission of Malaysia (SSM) Company Profile (generated from SSM e-Info Services)
+- Company profile (latest printout) generated from Companies Commission of Malaysia (SSM) e-Info Services)

 - Manufacturing process flow chart